Tencent/PatrickStar/README.md

 ### Limitations

-1. PatrickStar currently is not evaluated on DNN with parameters shared in different layers.
+~~1.
+PatrickStar currently is not evaluated on DNN with parameters shared in different layers.
 For example, be careful to use it with tie-weight.
-But you can still label the tied weight to be managed by PyTorch, and make the remaining layers managed by PatrickStar chunk-based memory management.
+But you can still label the tied weight to be managed by PyTorch, and make the remaining layers managed by PatrickStar chunk-based memory management.~~

 2. PatrickStar currently does not support gradient accumulation since it reuses grad and param chunks by default, although it could be implemented as a no chunk reuse version.
 In our opinion, GA is a patch for CUDA OOM, and lowers the computing efficiency if setting the batch size as 1,2.